 The Trip Kochi to Munnar

 When we started out, there was a fair amount of traffic.
-Along the way, we went past the entrance to Hill Palace Museum.
+Along the way, we went past Hill Palace Museum.
 You can read about Hill Palace Museum in my earlier post.
 As we left Tripunithura behind, traffic congestion gradually lessened.

 Kochi was cloudy and sultry.
 The air started to get cooler as our car climbed towards Munnar which is at a height of 6,000 feet.